 - Go to the participant data table on the Data page and select the checkbox left of the participant_ID

-- Select the three vertical dot icon and choose “Open with”
+- Select the “Open with” icon

 - Select Workflow

 You will be redirected to the workflow setup page.

 - Explore the workflow Input and Output tabs

 The workflow is set up to run Cumulus on the Loom file listed in the __loom__file_drs_uri column of the participant table.